GCPS by the Numbers

 GCPS is the largest employer in Gwinnett County and 4th largest in metro Atlanta.

-The district is known as one of the best employers in the county, region, and state, and has earned recognition as a top employer by Forbes magazine.
+The district is known as one of the best employers in the county, region, and state, and has earned recognition as a top employer for women by Forbes magazine.

 American Indian .2%